Thai Visa Checklist Logo

 Thailand Retirement Visa Guide

-This guide outlines the typical process for obtaining a 1-year extension of stay in Thailand based on retirement, starting with a 90-day Non-Immigrant O visa.
+This guide outlines the process for obtaining a 1-year extension of stay in Thailand based on retirement.
+To obtain the extension, you must first have a valid 90-day Non-Immigrant O visa.

 Requirements and procedures vary by immigration office.
 Always confirm locally before applying.